dgdeveloper/Sleeper/README.md

 # Getting Started
 ## Prerequisites
 For this study, we use publicly available PSG datasets from physionet repository [link](https://physionet.org/content/sleep-edfx/1.0.0/).
 For our study we use sleep cassette study data from this repository.
 This data has two sets of files namely the
 *PSG.edf files and the *Hypnogram.edf files.
-You will need to download the files to your local.
+You will need to download the files to your local

 # Usage
 As the codes were developed in Google Collab, the easiest way to run the modes is to use Google Colab.
 Before run the modes in Google Colab, please save the previous files you downloaded to google drive.
 When you run the code in Google Collab, it will prompt you to mount your data folder in your Google drive.